Jean-MarcHarvengt/espMCUME/README.md

 - o2em:
   - no sound
   - only videopac G7000 games supported (due to ram constraint)
-- nes:
+- nofrendo:
-  - no sound
+  - Full speend with sound
   - 32k roms only supported
-  - needs a little bit of speedup but playable...
 - 5200:
   - basic sound support
   - 16 and 32k roms